THINKLab2020/carekit-hyperprotect-lab/README.md

    - Add any necessary tags for labeling the virtual server
      - Copy and paste your public ssh key into the last field.
 This is a required step as the Virtual server is only accessible via ssh key.
 If you do not know how/where to find your ssh key, please follow [these](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) instructions.
      - After all required fields have been properly filled out, click the create button on the bottom right hand side of this page to begin provisioning of the Hyper Protect Virtual Server instance

+> As this will take some time, please process to [Deploy a IBM Hyper Protect DBaaS for MongoDB instance](#deploy-a-ibm-hyper-protect-dbaas-for-mongodb-instance) below and come back to the connect step once that's done.

 ### Connect to your Virtual Server